hazelcast/hazelcast-code-samples/hazelcast-integration/hibernate-jpa-2ndlevel-cache/README.md

-<h1>Hibernate 2nd Level Cache with Hazelcast by using JPA</h1>
+# Hibernate 2nd Level Cache with Hazelcast by using JPA

 In this repository, you can find a sample implementation of hibernate 2nd level cache with hazelcast by using JPA.
 You can also find detailed explanation at http://hazelcast.org/

-<h2>Prerequisites</h2>
+## Prerequisites

 You should have installed Apache Maven(http://maven.apache.org/download.cgi).

-By default some dependencies added to project in "pom.xml" file as follows:
+By default some dependencies added to project in `pom.xml` file as follows:

 ```
 <dependency>
     <groupId>com.hazelcast</groupId>